opentx/opentx.github.io/_posts/2015-11-11-Tadeusz-Adamowski-feedback.md

 ---
 layout: post
 title: "Thanks a lot for the open-tx.
-Great workgit push origin master !"
+Great work !"
 description: ""
 category: ""
 tags: [Feedback]